We use good ingredients and the power of fortification to make nutritious – and delicious – products.

 We want to inspire everyone to make simple ingredient swaps, shaking up meals to increase their nutritional value and reduce their environmental impact.

-Healthy habits, nutritious diets explains more about our Future 50 Foods campaign.
-We’re busy creating new products that feature the Future 50 Foods.
-By 2025, 25% of Knorr’s portfolio will contain Future 50 ingredients, like our new South African Knorr Cup-a-Snack with mung beans and lentils mixed with different vegetables for delicious flavours.
+Nutritious diets, healthy habits for everyone explains more about our Future 50 Foods campaign.
+We’re busy creating new products that feature the Future 50 Foods, such as our new South African Knorr Cup-a-Snack with mung beans and lentils mixed with different vegetables for delicious flavours.

 Locking in goodness